efabless/caravel-sim-infrastructure/cocotb/README.md

 | sim #  directory get generate when run a test
 │ ├── <tag> # tag of the run
-│ │   ├── <sim type>-<test name> # test result directory contain all logs and wave related to the test │ │   │   └── <test name>.hex  # hex file used in running this test
-│ │   │   └── <test name>.log  # log file generated from cocotb
+│ │   ├── compilation # directory contain all logs and build files related to the RTL compilation │ │   │   └── compilation.log  # log file has all the commands used to run iverilog and any compilation error or warning │ │   ├── <sim type>-<test name> # test result directory contain all logs and wave related to the test │ │   │   └── firmware.hex  # hex file used in running this test │ │   │   └── <test name>.log  # log file generated from cocotb
-│ │   │   └── compilation.log  # log file has all the commands used to run iverilog and any compilation error or warning │ │   │   └── firmware.log     # log file has all the commands used to compile the C code and any compilation error or warning
+│ │   │   └── firmware.log     # log file has all the commands used to compile the C code and any compilation error or warning
-│ │   │   └── <test name>.vcd  # waves can be opened by gtkwave
+│ │   │   └── waves.vcd  # waves can be opened by gtkwave
 │ │   │   └── rerun.py         # script to rerun the test
 │ │   └── command.log    # command use for this run
 │ │   └── repos_info.log # contain information about the repos used to run these tests